eslam-kliyeb/Problem--Solving/Data Structures/Data Structures.md

 ```
 -------------------------------------------------------
 ### 1.3 Deque `std::deque`

+In C++, the STL deque is a sequential container that provides the functionality of a double-ended queue data structure.

+In a regular queue, elements are added from the rear and removed from the front.
+However, in a deque, we can insert and remove elements from both the front and rear.

 **Use for**
 * Similar purpose of `std::vector`
 * Basically `std::vector` with efficient `push_front` and `pop_front`